WTA roundup: Pliskova snaps Osaka streak for title

 KEB Hana Bank Korea Open

-Second-seeded Kiki Bertens picked up her third title of 2018, outlasting Croatia’s Ajla Tomljanovic 7-6 (2), 5-6, 6-2 at the KEB Hana Bank Korea Open in Seoul, South Korea.
+Second-seeded Kiki Bertens picked up her third title of 2018, outlasting Australia’s Ajla Tomljanovic 7-6 (2), 5-6, 6-2 in the final at Seoul, South Korea.

 The 26-year-old Bertens, the first Dutch player to reach a final in Seoul, earned her seventh career title with the victory.